-BYU is Inspiring Learning
+BYU Is Inspiring Learning

 In 2016, President Kevin J Worthen launched an initiative to transform the educational experience of BYU students by providing them with experience-based learning including internships, hands-on research, field studies, and other mentored learning.